Alexvjunior/DataCep/Readme.md

     1. Json
     2. Scrapy

-    To execute this two files, you need open yout control terminal, then go o the project path, after you must exeute the folloing command "scrapy runspider DataCepScrapySC.py" after the command "scrapy runspider DataCepScrapySP.py", will be generated 2 files named "resultScrapySC.json" and "resulScrapySP.json".
+    To execute this two files, you need open your control terminal, then go o the project path, after you must exeute the folloing command "scrapy runspider DataCepScrapySC.py" after the command "scrapy runspider DataCepScrapySP.py", will be generated 2 files named "resultScrapySC.json" and "resulScrapySP.json".